Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

+The Pairwise Disagreement Rate (PDR) was $8.4\%\;[8.2,\,8.6]$, indicating that the transformation changed the assigned class in a non-trivial minority of cases.

 Modality-isolated analyses show complementary patterns.
-Under text-isolated transformations, both skews were substantially negative, $ \mathrm{DTS}_{M\mid F}=-10.3\%\;[-10.8,\,-9.9] $ and $ \mathrm{DTS}_{F\mid M}=-12.3\%\;[-12.8,\,-11.9] $, meaning that editing only textual gender cues tends to produce more decreases than increases in the predicted score in both directions.
-In contrast, under tabular-isolated transformations, both skews were positive and similar in magnitude, $ \mathrm{DTS}_{M\mid F}=+3.8\%\;[3.2,\,4.3] $ and $ \mathrm{DTS}_{F\mid F}=+3.8\%\;[3.2,\,4.4] $, meaning that flipping only the tabular sex field tends to produce more increases than decreases in the predicted score in both directions.
+Under text-isolated transformations, both skews were substantially negative, $ \mathrm{DTS}_{F\mid M}=-10.3\%\;[-10.8,\,-9.9] $ and $ \mathrm{DTS}_{M\mid F}=-12.3\%\;[-12.8,\,-11.9] $, meaning that editing only textual gender cues tends to produce more decreases than increases in the predicted score in both directions.
+In contrast, under tabular-isolated transformations, both skews were positive and similar in magnitude, $ \mathrm{DTS}_{F\mid M}=+3.8\%\;[3.2,\,4.3] $ and $ \mathrm{DTS}_{M\mid F}=+3.8\%\;[3.2,\,4.4] $, meaning that flipping only the tabular sex field tends to produce more increases than decreases in the predicted score in both directions.
 These modality-specific inversions suggest that explicit tabular sex markers and implicit textual gender cues influence predictions in opposite directions, with text edits prompting more frequent decreases and tabular flips prompting more frequent increases in the predicted triage score.

-The Net Mean Disadvantage for Females (NMDF) metric aligns directionally with these results.
-In the Bordeaux University Hospital ED dataset, $ \mathrm{NMDF}=0.011\;[0.009,\,0.013] $ and, in the tabular-isolated setting, $ \mathrm{NMDF}=0.006\;[0.001,\,0.010] $.
-Because NMDF is a mean difference on the ordinal triage scale (not a proportion), absolute values are small; the positive sign indicates that, on average, the female variant receives a slightly higher (less severe) triage score than the male variant for the same clinical content.
+The Net Mean Difference (NMD; formally defined in Supplementary Note~1) measures the average signed difference in predicted triage scores between the female and male versions of the same clinical content; a positive value indicates that the female variant receives a higher (less severe) predicted score on average.
+In the Bordeaux University Hospital ED dataset, $ \mathrm{NMD}=0.011\;[0.009,\,0.013] $ and, in the tabular-isolated setting, $ \mathrm{NMD}=0.006\;[0.001,\,0.010] $.
+Because NMD is a mean difference on the ordinal triage scale (not a proportion), absolute values are small; the positive sign indicates that, on average, the female variant receives a slightly higher (less severe) triage score than the male variant for the same clinical content.
+We emphasize that, given the very large sample sizes, intervals can exclude zero even when the underlying magnitude is small: an NMD of roughly $0.01$ point on the five-level scale is statistically distinguishable from zero but is unlikely to be clinically meaningful for any individual patient, and should be read as a population-level documentation-level signal rather than evidence of individual harm.